aryanbiswas16/HorrorGame/README.md

 # My Mom Needs Me For Dinner But There's Monsters In The Office!

-Welcome to "My Mom Needs Me For Dinner But There's Monsters In The Office!", a survival horror game with a twist of comedy, designed and developed as part of CISC 226: Game Design.
+Welcome to "My Mom Needs Me For Dinner But There's Monsters In The Office!", a survival horror game with a twist of comedy, designed and developed as part of our Game Design course.
 Navigate through a dimly lit office maze, dodge monsters, beat deadlines, and manage your relationship with your mom—all with just your wits and a dying smartphone!

 ## Game Overview